Professional Odour Neutralisation

 He knew that the chemicals most commonly being used at that time to mask, reduce, or eliminate odour emissions, had toxic properties that presented health risks to those people who used them.
 After extensive research, he learned about the odour neutralising capabilities of essential oils which appeared very promising.
 Soon afterwards he formed both a personal and business relationship with a chemist who had 25 years of applied scientific research into this technology.

 They worked closely together and later perfected the special formula which is now a trade secret.
-Most importantly, it was strong enough to use in industrial applications, yet safe to use around people, pets and plants.
+Most importantly, it was strong enough to use in industrial applications, yet safe to use around people and pets.

-The compounds that are used in PowAir odour neutralisers are of a high-grade quality, they are non-toxic, and safe for the environment.
-Essential oils used to make PowAir are derived from plant materials grown in specific area’s around the world that are known for producing the highest quality oils.
+The Natural Essential oils used to make PowAir are derived from plants grown in specific area’s around the world that are known for producing the highest quality oils.
 Essential oils have a long history of being used safely in society.
-They are used regularly in perfumes, cosmetics, soaps, for flavouring food and drinks, and for adding scents to incense, and household cleaning products.
+They are used regularly in perfumes, cosmetics, soaps, for flavouring food and drinks, for adding scents to incense, and for household cleaning products.
 Recently, essential oils as used in aromatherapy have enjoyed increasing popularity for health and wellness benefits.
 As for the environment, essential oils are completely biodegradable.
-Customers can be confident that PowAir is safe to use around people, pets and plants.
+Customers can be confident that PowAir is safe to use around people and animals.

 Sewage treatment plants and food rendering plants generally require the largest volumes of odour neutraliser to combat their odour problems.
 Larger commercial or industrial applications generally all have their own unique challenges and there isn’t one simple step or product or dispenser that will solve a problem by itself.
 Larger applications typically require an in-depth analysis of the odour problem, and a solution, for example, must take into consideration the size of the air stacks, rate of airflow, exhaust temperatures, and an analysis of the chemicals that need to be neutralised.
 At that time the formula is customised if needed and custom build dispensing system that will deliver the exact amount of odour neutraliser needed to resolve their odour problem.
 This process can take several months.